prashant-kikani/prashant-kikani.github.io/_posts/2024-9-8-desire-liked.markdown

 ## The Pressure to Be Perfect

-The world we live in places immense pressure on us to project perfection—whether it’s success, wealth, beauty, or intelligence.
+The world we live in places immense pressure on us to project perfection-whether it’s success, wealth, beauty, or intelligence.
 We feel the need to show a polished version of ourselves, carefully concealing any flaws, vulnerabilities, or unpopular opinions.

 But this facade of perfection can be draining.
 Vulnerability and imperfection are, in fact, what make us human.
 They foster trust, connection, and empathy in our relationships.
 By allowing ourselves to be imperfect, we show that we’re relatable and real, which often earns more genuine respect than trying to appear flawless.